How can you cultivate your creative identity through a creative mindset and radically creative actions in your professional life?

 Here are some beliefs about creativity and their consequences:

-1. The extent to which you believe that creative potential and creative thinking can be developed influences your choice of lifestyle, what hobbies you have, what you learn and what professional roles you aspire to (O’Conner et al., 2013).
+- The extent to which you believe that creative potential and creative thinking can be developed influences your choice of lifestyle, what hobbies you have, what you learn and what professional roles you aspire to (O’Conner et al., 2013).

-It can thus happen that you believe you are a creative thinker and therefore choose to train your creative thinking — but you might simultaneously believe you lack talent in drawing and therefore refrain from drawing.
-The coexistence of fixed and growth mindsets is possible in the same individual who aims at bringing novelty and usefulness, in a domain of knowledge or experience.
+You might believe you are a creative thinker and therefore choose to train your creative thinking, but you might simultaneously believe that you lack talent in drawing and therefore refrain from drawing.
+A single person can have both a fixed and growth mindset about different aspects of creativity, which can affect how they try to create novelty and usefulness in different domain of knowledge or experience.

 Quiz